-Nazzic Keene is the chief operating officer for SAIC.
-She oversees daily operations of the company and its long-term strategy for sustained, profitable growth.
-Since joining the company in 2012, she has witnessed the opportunities for women at SAIC grow in significant ways.
+Nazzic Keene is chief executive officer of SAIC.
+Since joining the company in 2012, as the senior vice president for corporate strategy, she has witnessed the opportunities for women at SAIC grow in significant ways.

-“I’ve never sensed any sort of hold-backs here,” said Keene.
+“I’ve never sensed any sort of hold-backs here,” said Keene, who, before becoming CEO, was chief operating officer.
 “I think there is tremendous opportunity for women at SAIC.
 One thing we’ve done recently is launch our Women’s Business Resource Group.”

-Keene is the executive sponsor for the Women’s Business Resource Group, an internal network that supports the growth and development of women at SAIC.
+Keene is the executive sponsor of SAIC's MOSAIC inclusion and diversity program and is actively involved in its Women’s BRG, an internal network that supports the growth and development of women at SAIC.
 Beyond the company, she believes that the industry as a whole has come a long way since she first began her career.